dcampbell3/UR5-Midterm-Project/README.md

-Initial commit for ECE 383 project pt.
-2
+Final Code for ECE 383 Midterm Project.

+Goal: Trace your initials (DRC) with the end effector of a UR5 robot